impressto/wordwalker/README.md

 ## 💾 Game State & Persistence

-WordWalker automatically saves your progress:
+WordWalker automatically saves your progress with intelligent protection:

 - **Auto-Save** - Game state saves every 5 seconds to localStorage
-- **Resume Support** - When you reopen the app, you'll see an option to resume
+- **Smart Resume Dialog** - When you reopen the app, see your progress and choose to resume or start fresh
+- **New Game Protection** - Confirmation dialog for experienced players (20+ mastered questions) prevents accidental progress loss
 - **Persisted Data:**
   - Current score and streak
   - Progress on current category walk
+  - **Question mastery tracking** - Questions you've answered correctly (persists across games)
   - Character selection and ownership
+  - Theme selection and ownership
   - Volume settings
-  - Current theme selection
+  - Hint usage history

-See `docs/GAME-STATE-PERSISTENCE.md` for technical details.
+See `docs/GAME-STATE-PERSISTENCE.md`, `docs/PERSISTENCE-QUICK-REF.md`, and `docs/TESTING-PERSISTENCE.md` for technical details.

 ---